transloadit/uppy/website/src/docs/companion.md

 npm install @uppy/companion
 ```

-If you don't have a Node.js project with a `package.json` you might want to install/run Companion globally like so: `[sudo] npm install -g @uppy/companion@2.x`.
+If you don't have a Node.js project with a `package.json` you might want to install/run Companion globally like so: `npm install -g @uppy/companion`.

 ### Prerequisite